 In today’s world, any discussion of time management skills must include using technology.
 Technology can save time by improving communication, streamlining processes, and freeing up employees for other tasks.

-This means that it’s critical to show prospective employers that you are comfortable with using technology to save time and increase productivity.
+This means that it’s critical to show prospective employers that you are comfortable with using technology, and other analytical skills, to save time and increase productivity.

 Your resume should always include your experiences with specific time management software or tools.